Easy Aces: Episode statusEasy Aces survives with many of its best episodes intact thanks to a bit of foresight on the Aces' part. They owned the rights from the beginning, recorded ("transcribed," in the day's vernacular) just about all its episodes, and sold the syndication rights to over three hundred episodes from 1937 to 1941 to the Frederick Ziv Company, a Cincinnati-based distribution firm (and later producers of television shows like Bat Masterson), in 1945.

-These episodes became a bigger ratings hit in syndicated play than when the Aces and cast performed them originally.
+These episodes became a bigger ratings hit in syndication than when the Aces and cast performed them originally.
 They are the Easy Aces episodes long since available to old-time radio collectors, in above-average sound condition, but minus their commercial spots, edited away the better to foster future, differently-sponsored airings.
 (The Library of Congress is believed to have perhaps one or two hundred more Easy Aces episodes in its collection as well.)

 Resurrected Aces

 In 1948, the Aces revived the show on CBS as mr. ace and JANE (the unusual spelling was Ace's idea) on Saturday nights at 7pm.
 (Time had reported a year earlier that the Aces were pondering whether to create a new fifteen-minute serial for Jane almost exclusively, but she couldn't decide whether to do that or a new half-hour show with a live audience.)
 Recorded live before a studio audience, the new version also revived and expanded a few of the vintage Easy Aces plots and presented a few new ones.
 The new show was sponsored first by the U.S. Army Recruiting Service and, later, by Jell-O.

 "The new program," wrote Crosby, in a 31 March 1948 column, "differs from the old Easy Aces in about the same manner as the new and old Amos 'n' Andy programs.
 It's once a week, half-hour, streamlined up-to-date and very, very funny...
 Goodman Ace, the brains of this team, tags along behind his wife, acting as narrator for her mishaps in a dry, resigned voice (one of the few intelligent voices on the air) and interjecting witty comment.
 The couple's conversations are usually masterpieces of cross-purpose."

-And, chock full of new or modified Jane-isms, such as this jewel, when told she was assigned to a jury panel: I'll say he's not guilty, whoever he is.
+Jane-isms included her being assigned to a jury panel and remarking: I'll say he's not guilty, whoever he is.
 If he's nice enough to pay me three dollars a day to be his jury, the least I can do is recuperate, doesn't it to you?
 "In most other respects," John Crosby wrote, "Jane is a rather difficult conversationalist because she is either three jumps ahead or three long strides behind the person she is conversing with."

 Of Goodman Ace, Crosby wrote that with the revival show he "uses his program to take a few pokes at radio, the newspapers, and the world in general.
 He's particularly sharp on the subject of radio, a field he knows intimately.
 Once, playing the role of an advertising man, he asked a prospective sponsor what sort of radio program he had in mind.
 'How about music?' asked Ace.
 'Music?
 That's been done, hasn't it?' said the sponsor."